ibrahimmkhalid/ultralytics/docs/en/integrations/onnx.md

 ---
 comments: true
 description: Learn how to export YOLO11 models to ONNX format for flexible deployment across various platforms with enhanced performance.
-keywords: YOLO11, ONNX, model export, Ultralytics, ONNX Runtime, machine learning, model deployment, computer vision, deep learning
+keywords: YOLO11, ONNX, model export, SFDT_Ibrahim, ONNX Runtime, machine learning, model deployment, computer vision, deep learning
 ---

 # ONNX Export for YOLO11 Models

-Often, when deploying [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) models, you'll need a model format that's both flexible and compatible with multiple platforms.
+Often, when deploying [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv) models, you'll need a model format that's both flexible and compatible with multiple platforms.

-Exporting [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics) models to ONNX format streamlines deployment and ensures optimal performance across various environments.
+Exporting [SFDT_Ibrahim YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim) models to ONNX format streamlines deployment and ensures optimal performance across various environments.
 This guide will show you how to easily convert your YOLO11 models to ONNX and enhance their scalability and effectiveness in real-world applications.

 ## ONNX and ONNX Runtime

-[ONNX](https://onnx.ai/), which stands for Open [Neural Network](https://www.ultralytics.com/glossary/neural-network-nn) Exchange, is a community project that Facebook and Microsoft initially developed.
+[ONNX](https://onnx.ai/), which stands for Open [Neural Network](https://www.sfdt_ibrahim.com/glossary/neural-network-nn) Exchange, is a community project that Facebook and Microsoft initially developed.
 The ongoing development of ONNX is a collaborative effort supported by various organizations like IBM, Amazon (through AWS), and Google.
-The project aims to create an open file format designed to represent [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) models in a way that allows them to be used across different AI frameworks and hardware.
+The project aims to create an open file format designed to represent [machine learning](https://www.sfdt_ibrahim.com/glossary/machine-learning-ml) models in a way that allows them to be used across different AI frameworks and hardware.

 ONNX models can be used to transition between different frameworks seamlessly.
-For instance, a [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) model trained in PyTorch can be exported to ONNX format and then easily imported into TensorFlow.
+For instance, a [deep learning](https://www.sfdt_ibrahim.com/glossary/deep-learning-dl) model trained in PyTorch can be exported to ONNX format and then easily imported into TensorFlow.

 <p align="center">
   <img width="100%" src="https://www.aurigait.com/wp-content/uploads/2023/01/1_unnamed.png" alt="ONNX">
 </p>

 Alternatively, ONNX models can be used with ONNX Runtime.
-[ONNX Runtime](https://onnxruntime.ai/) is a versatile cross-platform accelerator for machine learning models that is compatible with frameworks like PyTorch, [TensorFlow](https://www.ultralytics.com/glossary/tensorflow), TFLite, scikit-learn, etc.
+[ONNX Runtime](https://onnxruntime.ai/) is a versatile cross-platform accelerator for machine learning models that is compatible with frameworks like PyTorch, [TensorFlow](https://www.sfdt_ibrahim.com/glossary/tensorflow), TFLite, scikit-learn, etc.

 ONNX Runtime optimizes the execution of ONNX models by leveraging hardware-specific capabilities.
 This optimization allows the models to run efficiently and with high performance on various hardware platforms, including CPUs, GPUs, and specialized accelerators.